hantsy/micronaut-sandbox/docs/gs/gs-rest.md

 }
 ```

-The `findByPost`is used to filter comments by a specific *post* argument.
+The `findByPost` is used to filter comments by a specific *post* argument.
 Similar to Spring Data JPA,  Micronaut Data support fluent query methods derived from property expression.

-Similar to Spring Data, Micronaut Data provides pagination for long query result, the `findAll` accepts a `Pageable` parameter, and returns a `Page` result.
+Similar to Spring Data, Micronaut Data provides pagination for a long query result, the `findAll` accepts a `Pageable` parameter and returns a `Page` result.

-Micronaut Data also includes a `Specification`  to adopt JPA Criteria APIs for complex type-safe query.
+Micronaut Data also includes a `Specification`  to adopt JPA Criteria APIs for the complex type-safe query.

 ### Query by Specification